Rebecca Night

-Rebecca Night (born Rebecca Hardwick; 13 July 1985) is an English actress who starred in the title role of James Hawes's BBC Four adaptation Fanny Hill.
+Rebecca Night (born Rebecca Hardwick, 13 July 1985) is an English actress, writer and producer who starred in the title role of James Hawes's BBC Four adaptation Fanny Hill.
 Night and Stockard Channing co-starred as Jessie and Thelma in Marsha Norman's Pulitzer-Prize-winning play 'night, Mother at Hampstead Theatre.
 On her performance, described by lead theatre critic Mark Shenton: "Night is like a young Julia Roberts... with natural stage chops...
 It turns out to be a riveting, revealing evening."